-MDN's mission is simple: to provide complete, accurate, and helpful documentation for everything about the open Web, whether it's supported by Mozilla-built software or not.
+MDN's mission is simple: provide developers with the information they need to easily build projects on the open Web.
 If it's an open technology exposed to the Web, we want to document it.

 Note that in the example, "Mozilla Contributors" links to the history of the cited page.
 See Best practices for attribution for further explanation.

-Code samples added to this wiki before August 20, 2010 are available under the MIT license; you should insert the following attribution information into the MIT template: "© <date of last wiki page revision> <name of person who put it in the wiki>".
+Code samples added before August 20, 2010 are available under the MIT license; you should insert the following attribution information into the MIT template: "© <date of last wiki page revision> <name of person who put it in the wiki>".

 If you wish to contribute to this wiki, you must make your documentation available under the Attribution-ShareAlike license (or occasionally an alternative license already specified by the page you are editing), and your code samples available under Creative Commons CC-0 (a Public Domain dedication).
 Adding to this wiki means you agree that your contributions will be made available under those licenses.

-Some older content was made available under a license other than the licenses noted above; these are indicated at the bottom of each page by way of an Alternate License Block.
+Some older content was made available under a license other than those described above; these are indicated at the bottom of each page by way of an Alternate License Block.

 Copyright for contributed materials remains with the author unless the author assigns it to someone else.

-If you have any questions or concerns about anything discussed here, please contact Eric Shepherd.
+If you have any questions or concerns about anything discussed here, please contact the MDN administrators.

-The Mozilla Developer Network (a.k.a.
-Mozilla Developer Center (MDC), a.k.a.
-Devmo) project started in early 2005, when the Mozilla Foundation obtained a license from AOL to use the original DevEdge content.
+The MDN Web Docs (previously Mozilla Developer Network (MDN), previously Mozilla Developer Center (MDC), a.k.a.
+Devmo) project started in early 2005, when the Mozilla Foundation obtained a license from AOL to use the original Netscape DevEdge content.
 The DevEdge content was mined for still-useful material, which was then migrated by volunteers into this wiki so it would be easier to update and maintain.

 The name was changed to MDN Web Docs in June 2017.
 See The Future of MDN: A Focus on Web Docs for the rationale behind this decision.